rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

 All arguments in a CommandRequest are considered required unless they are specifically marked as optional in the SXL.
-If a required argument is missing in CommandRequest it is considered as a serious error resulting in MessageNotAck.
+If a required argument is missing in a CommandRequest it is considered as a serious error resulting in MessageNotAck.
 See section about :ref:`incomplete-commands`.

 Command messages are interaction driven and are sent when command are